 Certain funds that have historically been consolidated in the financial statements are no longer consolidated.
 The Company had consolidated the Pzena Investment Funds Trust, Pzena Large Cap Value Fund ("Pzena Large Cap Value Fund") in its consolidated financial statements in accordance with the Consolidation Topic of the FASB Accounting Standards Codification ("FASB ASC").
-The majority of the trustees are members of the executive committee of the operating company.
 The Company reconsidered the consolidation conclusion for the Pzena Large Cap Value Fund as a result of ASU 2015-02 and determined that, although the Pzena Large Cap Value Fund continues to be a VIE, the Company is no longer considered the primary beneficiary.

 Prior to January 1, 2016, the Company had consolidated the Pzena Emerging Markets Value Fund as the fund previously met the definition of VIE due to its series fund structure, as the shareholders of the fund lacked the ability to make decisions regarding the trustees and key activities of the fund.
-The Company reconsidered the consolidation conclusion as a result of the new guidance and determined that, as the Pzena Emerging Markets Value Fund is a series and registered mutual fund that complies with the requirements of the Investment Company Act of 1940, it will be analyzed for consolidation under the voting interest model.
-The Company is not deemed to control the Pzena Emerging Markets Value Fund.
+The Company reconsidered the consolidation conclusion as a result of the adoption of ASU 2015-02, and determined that, as the Pzena Emerging Markets Value Fund is a series and registered mutual fund that complies with the requirements of the Investment Company Act of 1940, it will be analyzed for consolidation under the voting interest model.
+The Company is deemed to not have a controlling interest in the Pzena Emerging Markets Value Fund.